adammwilson/SpatialR/03_Reproducible/03_Reproducibile.md

 ## References

-See [Rpres file on github](https://raw.github.com/benmarwick/CSSS-Primer-Reproducible-Research/master/CSSS_WI14_Reproducibility.Rpres) for full references and sources
+See Rmd file for full references and sources